 But here’s the truth: fat is essential for feeling satisfied.
 It slows digestion, helps absorb nutrients, and sends powerful fullness signals to your brain.

 When I started including more healthy fats, everything changed.
-Suddenly, I could go four or five hours without thinking about food.
+Suddenly, I could go hours without thinking about food.

 The fix: Add healthy fats to every meal.